d4nh-Le/Webmailer/README.md

 });
 ```

-After sucessfully finished intergrating PostgreSQL, Webmailer now can be scaled for more users and capable of create deeper and more complicated analytics based on user stored data in the database.
+After sucessfully finished intergrating PostgreSQL, Webmailer now can be scaled for more users and capable of analyzing and creating more complicated analytics based on stored user data in the database.

 ## Future Plans
 Some features I would like to add in the futures: